Thanksgiving Pre-Game Tips

 - 20 to 24 pounds..........4 to 5 days

 Lots of home cooks are brining their turkeys these days.
-I’m not so sure if it's worth the fuss.
-Food scientist Harold McGee says, "You've got a nice turkey with lots of turkey flavor.
-When you brine it, you’re basically diluting that flavor with salty tap water”¦.
-A better route may be salting the bird for a couple nights.
-It gets some of moisture retention qualities of brining, without diluting flavor.”
+Of course, it's not worth the fuss.
+But food scientist Harold McGee says, "You've got a nice turkey with lots of flavor.
+You're diluting that flavor with salty tap water when you brine it.

-He also suggests that if you are going to brine your turkey, do it for at least two days in your refrigerator or ice chest and be sure the water temperature stays below 40°F.
+He also suggests that if you are going to brine your turkey for at least two days in your refrigerator or ice chest, ensure the water temperature stays below 40°F.

 Prep and Make What You Can Early

 Go over your menu and see if there is anything you can prep or prepare before Thursday.
-My wife made the cranberry sauce on Saturday and we made soup yesterday.
+For example, my wife made cranberry sauce on Saturday, and we made soup yesterday.

-You can make pie dough the day before or wash the salad greens or cut the bread into cubes for homemade stuffing.
-How about chopping vegetables or peeling potatoes and storing in water the night before?
+You can make pie dough the day before, wash the salad greens, or cut the bread into cubes for homemade stuffing.
+How about chopping vegetables or peeling potatoes and storing them in water the night before?
 You'd be surprised at how much you can do beforehand so you can relax just a little on Thanksgiving Day.

 Wine & Other Beverages

-Figure out who’s going to be drinking what before, during and after dinner.
+Figure out who will drink what before, during, and after dinner.
 Do the adults drink beer or wine or some other adult beverage?
 What about the kids?
-Do you need extra milk and juice.
+Do you need extra milk and juice?

 If serving wine, do a little research on what wine goes best with turkey.
-Me, I like a pinot noir and recently read on another web site, “the grape that the comic movie Sideways made famous.
+I like Pinot noir and recently read on another website, "the grape that the comic movie Sideways made famous.
 Smooth, complex and balanced, with flavors of red fruit and earth and a texture that makes you think of velvet, an excellent Pinot Noir".

-If serving white wine, be sure to get it in the refrigerator to chill in plenty of time.
-But remember, optimal serving temperature for white wine is between 48°F - 55°F and 58°F - 64°F for red wine, so don't go overboard and serve your wine at refrigerator temperature.
+If serving white wine, get it in the refrigerator to chill for plenty of time.
+But remember, the optimal serving temperature for white wine is between 48°F - 55°F and 58°F - 64°F for red wine, so don't go overboard.
+Serve your wine at refrigerator temperature.

-It's not as bad as Valentines Day, but again try to buy flowers and centerpiece decorations early this week rather than wait.
-If you are going to make something unique for the centerpiece, now's the time to make it.
+It's not as bad as Valentine's Day, but buy flowers and centerpiece decorations early this week rather than wait.
+If you want to make something unique for the centerpiece, now's the time to do it.
 You don't want to be messing with crafts on Thanksgiving Day.

 Set the Table Early

-And if you are going to use the good silver handed down or received as wedding gifts, you might want to see if it needs a little polish.
-You don't get to use it that often so why not make it shine?
+And if you will use the good silver handed down or received as a wedding gift, you should see if it needs a little polish.
+You don't get to use it that often, so why not make it shine?

 Recruit the Kids

 Thanksgiving prep is a great way to get the kids involved with sharing some of the responsibilities in the kitchen.
-There are plenty of tasks that your children can help with no matter what their age.
-Check your recipes and make a note of what can be handed over to each of your children.
-It can be a big help to you and most kids love to mess around in the kitchen with their mom and dad.
+There are plenty of tasks that your children can help with, no matter what their age.
+Check your recipes and note what can be handed over to each of your children.
+It can significantly help you; most kids love messing around with their mom and dad in the kitchen.

 The New York Times Thanksgiving Questions & Answers - here you'll find great questions and answers like :

-- And then some like this one: Is It Safe to Cook a Reagan-Era Frozen Turkey?
+And then some like this: Is It Safe to Cook a Reagan-Era Frozen Turkey?
 Hmmm!

-Butterball Turkey Talk Line - 800- Butterball - call Monday thru Friday from 8am to 6pm CST and all day starting at 6am on Thanksgiving day.
+Butterball Turkey Talk-Line - 800- Butterball - call Monday through Friday from 8 am to 6 pm CST and all day starting at 6 am on Thanksgiving day.

-Perdue Farms - 888-674-6854 - known more for their chickens, Purdue will help you your cook your turkey and what to do with leftovers.
+Perdue Farms - 888-674-6854 - known more for their chickens, Purdue will help you cook your turkey and learn what to do with leftovers.

-US Department of Agriculture - 888-674-6854 - have a safety question? – check out their meat and poultry hotline between 8am to 2pm on Thanksgiving.
+US Department of Agriculture - 888-674-6854 - have a safety question? - Check out their meat and poultry hotline on Thanksgiving between 8 am and 2 pm.

 Baking Questions Hotlines